xinitrc/xinitrc.de/blog/2013-06-17-Resetting-shop.md

 ## The crisis

 Two weeks ago I finally had time again, after some stressful month privately and at work and wanted to pick up blogging again.
 Much to my dismay, since last using Jekyll, the [Ruby](http://www.ruby-lang.org/) and Jekyll versions changed significantly and I had already upgraded Ruby and left the whole system in an non-compiling state.
-This was especially unconvenient since I know almost no Ruby and am even less able to debug strange problems with the packaging system.
+This was especially inconvenient since I know almost no Ruby and am even less able to debug strange problems with the packaging system.

 ## Twitter to the rescue
 One tweet: